lmis/user-manager/README.md

 A currently pretty useless backend written with gin and sqlboiler.

 ## Build and run
-1. Run `install`
-2. Make sure you have docker daemon running
+1. Make sure you have docker daemon running
-3. Run `check`
+2. Run `check`
-4. Run `local-dev-startup`
+3. Run `local-dev-startup`

 ### Run endpoint tests
 To run the endpoint tests, run `run-tests` while a local instance is running.